syncfusion-content/wpf-docs/wpf/Themes/Skin-Manager.md

 {% endtabs %}

-**Step 2**: Declare style for the control with BasedOn key.
-Here style of the button has been declared and its key is used in BasedOn.
+**Step 2**: Declare style for the control with 'BasedOn' key.
+Here style of the button has been declared and its key is used in 'BasedOn'.
 Button's Background, Foreground, FontFamily, BorderBrush has been overridden.

 {% tabs %}